CS126SP20/final-project-tessarm2/DEVELOPMENT.md

 of an object's description when a player interacts with it.
 - Need to do: Add NPCs and make it so talking to them triggers a fight
 - The code is starting to get a bit messy, should keep an eye on later clean-up

+4/30/20
+---
+Added NPC class and animations.
+Refactored code a bit and removed repition when checking for object collision vs checking for interaction with NPCs.
+Caused some issues with the game object vectors, but fixed them.
+Deleted classes and headers I am not using and began outlining how the fight system is going to work.
+- Still need to make fight engine and UI
+- Considering adding a seperate Player class
+- the text_input class is messy, lots of things are public that shouldn't be
+- items???????? if I have time
+- the setup() for my_app is cluttered, because each texture needs to be initalized for the sprite animations and objects, thinking about how to fix this

+5/1/20
+---
+Created a Player class rather than keeping track of player stats in my_app.
+Made an outline for how items could work with enums and stat changes for if I decide to use them.
+Made it so talking to a hostile NPC triggers a fight, but I am still working on the UI and turn sequences.
+Also changed some long if statements to switch cases.